Bayesian Analysis of Sigmoidal Gaussian Cox Processes via Data Augmentation: Multitype Sigmoidal Gaussian Cox Process

 Adding a multivariate Gaussian random field distribution to $g(\cdot)$ completes the Cox process specification.
 We use the non-separable version of the linear model of coregionalization (LMC); see \citet{schmidt2003bayesian,gelfand2004nonstationary,gelfand2005spatial} for notable examples of its use in a Bayesian context.
 Such a process is constructed at each location from a linear transformation of independent random fields:

-The independent GPs $w_j(\cdot)$ above are parametrized by stationary and isotropic correlation functions $C_j(|\cdot|)$ while scaling is handled by the full rank matrix $A$.
-In our implementation, we use exponential correlation functions, each having their own range parameter $\rho_j > 0$, i.e. $C_j(r) = \exp(-\rho_j r), r \geq0$.
-We add type specific mean levels $\mu_j$.
+The independent GPs $w_j(\cdot)$ above are parametrized by some stationary and isotropic correlation functions $C_j(|\cdot|)$ while scaling is handled by the full rank matrix $A$.
+In our implementation, we use exponential correlation functions with distinct range parameter $\rho_j > 0$, i.e. $C_j(r) = \exp(-\rho_j r), r \geq0$.
+We add type-specific mean levels $\mu_j,j=1,\dots,K$.
+We chose the LMC as a multivariate spatial model over alternatives because its covariance structure can be exploited computationally to obtain likelihood evaluations that are linear in $K$ rather than cubic \citep{alie2024computational}.

-Same as in the univariate case described in Section \ref{SGCP}, the product of PPP likelihoods implied by \eqref{mtSGCPppp} involves the integral of the $\sigma_j(\cdot)$ random fields.
-On the other hand, we can interpret the model as arising from the colouring of a homogeneous PPP$(\lambda)$ process where a point at location $s\in \cS$ will be of species $j$ with probability $\sigma_j(s)$ independently of other points.
-The probability that this point is of none of the $p$ species is $\sigma_0(s) = 1/\{1+ \sum_{i=1}^p\exp(g_i(s))\}$.
-We again consider an auxiliary PPP $X_0$ of intensity $\lambda\sigma_0(\cdot)$ consisting of fictional thinned locations.
-This process $X_0$, heuristically, fills in the gaps to ensure that the union $\cup_{j=0} ^p X_j$ is homogeneous.
+Same as in the univariate case described in Section \ref{SGCP}, the product of PPP likelihoods implied by \eqref{mtSGCPpppDA} involves the integral of the random intensity functions $\lambda\tau_j \circ Y(\cdot)$.
+On the other hand, we can interpret the model as arising from the colouring of a homogeneous PPP$(\lambda)$ process where a point at location $s\in \cS$ will be of species $j$ with probability $\sigma_j\circ g(\cdot)$ (equivalently if $\tau_j\circ Y(\cdot)=1$) independently of other points.
+This point will be of none of the $K$ species if all the components of $Y(s)$ are negative.
+We consider the auxiliary PPP $X_0$ of intensity $\lambda\tau_0 \circ Y(\cdot)$ with $\tau_0(y) =\ind\left(\max (y) < 0\right)$.
+This point process consists of fictional thinned locations.
+Heuristically, $X_0$ fills in the gaps to ensure that the union $\cup_{j=0}^K X_j$ is homogeneous.